MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 6. Set the **Price List** to **Default Price List** and **Taxable** to **No**.

-7. Click the **Save** to save the agreement and leave it open.
+7. Click **Save** to save the agreement and leave it open.

 ## Task 2 - Setup an Automated Booking for the Agreement

-1. In the agreement that you just created, click on the **New Agreement Booking Setup** button in the Booking Setups area.
+1. In the agreement that you just created, click on the ellipse in the Booking Setups area, and select the **New Agreement Booking Setup** button

 2. Configure the Agreement Booking as follows: